cloud-ark/kubeplus/Guidelines.md

 should be always running in a cluster. maxUnavailable is complementary and defines the maximum number of Pods that can be unavailable in a cluster.
 These two fields provide a way to control the availability of Pods in a cluster.
 When implementing the controller for your Custom Resource, carefully consider such availability requirements for your Custom Resource Pods.
-If you decide to implement PDB for your Custom Resource Pods, consider whether the disruption budget should be set by application developers.
+If you decide to implement PDB for your Custom Resource Pods, consider whether the disruption budget should be set by DevOps engineers.
 If yes, then ensure that the Custom Resource Spec definition has a field to specify a disruption budget.
 Implement the Custom Controller to pass this value to the Pod Spec.
 If on the other hand you decide to hard code this choice in your Custom Controller implementation then